wgrodzicki/math-or-words/README.md

 # **Math or Words**

 This is "Math or Words", my first project made with .NET MAUI.
 It's a desktop application for Windows that lets you play a game to test your skills with either math or words.
-You can download it [here](https://drive.google.com/file/d/1tKLH5vTJZXtuIFUTSzsHg56Wl3i8v9a3/view?usp=sharing).
+You can download a sideloading version of the app (Windows build) [here](https://www.dropbox.com/scl/fi/lpor306bu64rqtbym87j9/MathOrWords.7z?rlkey=n0jwjmqltppod5t2p7yam0dn7&dl=0).

 ![Menu sample](MathOrWords/Resources/Images/main_menu.PNG)